I. Background, Islamic Philosophy : Avicenna and Algazali and Averroes

 III.
 By 13th century A. gets to Paris.

 A. Earlier Islamic and Jewish thinkers will have enormous impact on European philosophy.
-Avicenna's work catalyst for enormous amount of work, but impact of others very important as well. ("Western" tradition does not equal "European" since European thought has been so heavily influenced by near eastern and North African thought.)
+Avicenna's and Averroes' work catalyst for enormous amount of philosophy, but impact of others very important as well. ("Western" tradition does not equal "European" since European thought has been so heavily influenced by near eastern and North African thought.)

 B. Questions and problems for 13th century Europeans will be shaped by interests of Islamic and Jewish predecessors, eg. relationship of reason to revelation, philosophy to faith, Aristotle to the Scripture..

 C. A rather confused version of Aristotle in that some books of Plotinus had been mistakenly attributed to him, The Theology of Aristotle.
 So get synthesis of Aristotle and Neoplatonism.
 It will take a while to sort things out.
 Aquinas is one of those who sets the record straight.

 Background: Born in modern day Uzbekistan.
 Lives in the near

 east.
 Becomes a physician by the age of 16.
 Involved in various